-- Beginning with JDK 11, Oracle’s public JDK updates end concurrent with the GA of a new release.
-For example, Oracle will no longer offer public updates for JDK 8 once JDK 11 is released in September, 2018.
+- Beginning with JDK 11, Oracle’s public JDK updates end concurrently or very shortly after the GA of a new release.
+For example, Oracle will offer public updates for JDK 8 for 4 months after JDK 11 is released in September, 2018.
 Public updates for JDK 8 end in January 2019.

 - As JDK 11 will take time to become production-worthy, this “support cliff” presents major challenges and stability risks, forcing users of public updates to choose between using an immature release or one with known security vulnerabilities.

 - The frequent feature releases enable access to new capabilities in the JDK/JVM well before the next LTS, but their zero-overlap “support cliff” makes them problematic for production use, as there is no smooth transition path from one stable and updated version to the next.

 Zulu Enterprise releases align with Oracle’s and OpenJDK’s general availability for all releases of Java SE, but offer overlapping support coverage from one release to the next.
 Zulu Enterprise customers have access to all bug fixes, enhancements, and quarterly and emergency security updates.
 Azul also makes out-of-cycle bug fixes and security updates for its commercial customers, with our fixes contributed back to the OpenJDK community.

 Zulu Enterprise offers Long-Term Support (LTS) for the same releases designated by Oracle and the OpenJDK community as LTS, and provides 8-year access to bug fixes, security updates, and other fixes as needed (“Production Support”) plus 2 years of additional support intended to advise and assist users to migrate to a newer JDK version (“Extended Support”).